2/3 – 2/5 Trauma Informed Yoga Training

 - Resource guide with all relevant materials to implement a comprehensive, holistic, integrated, and sustainable program

-Having the opportunity to transform her own trauma through the practice of yoga, Zabie Yamasaki, truly believes in the healing power of asana practice.
+Having the opportunity to transform her own trauma through the practice of yoga, Zabie Yamasaki, truly believes in the healing power of trauma-informed practices.
 For years, Zabie’s unwavering support for survivors of sexual trauma has manifested itself in many forms.
 She has ultimately made it her life’s goal to help empower survivors of assault to regain their strength and self-worth.
-She is extremely passionate about yoga and its ability to help individuals connect to their emotions, be present on the mat, develop peace of mind, and take the necessary steps to become their most true, authentic self.
+She is extremely passionate about trauma-informed yoga and its ability to help survivors feel empowered in their choices, access safety, develop positive coping skills and self-care strategies, connect to their emotions, experience self-compassion, access additional resources in their healing, and take the necessary steps to become their authentic selves.

 Zabie received her undergraduate degree in Psychology and Social Behavior and Education at the University of California, Irvine.
 She completed her graduate work in Higher Education Administration and Student Affairs at The George Washington University.
 Zabie received her 200-hour yoga teacher training certificate through Core Power Yoga and attended a 40-hour workshop on trauma-sensitive yoga instruction through the Justice Resource Institute at the Kriplau Center for Yoga and Health.

-During her graduate career, Zabie engaged in numerous efforts to help prevent sexual assault through her campus role as the Coordinator of Sexual Violence Prevention.
-Zabie was previously the Assistant Director of UC Irvine Campus Assault Resources and Education (CARE) where she developed an 8-week therapeutic yoga program for survivors of sexual assault.
-She is now working as the Assistant CARE Director at UCLA where she manages the on-campus programs related to sexual assault, dating and domestic violence, and stalking, including the Yoga as Healing program for survivors.
+During her graduate career, Zabie engaged in numerous efforts to help prevent sexual assault through her campus role as the Coordinator of Sexual Violence Prevention at The George Washington University.
+Zabie previously held the Assistant Director role of the Campus Assault Resources and Education (CARE) Office at UC Irvine and UCLA.
+She is now working as the Program Director of Trauma-Informed Programs in UCLA’s brand new Resilience in your Student Experience Center (RISE).
+She oversees a number of holistic and culturally-affirming healing programs for students and supports each UC campus with the implementation of the 8-week trauma-informed yoga program for survivors.
 She is a founding individual practitioner of The Breathe Network, an organization that connects survivors of sexual violence to holistic healing arts practitioners that offer all services on a sliding scale.
-She is the Founder of Transcending Sexual Trauma through Yoga, an organization with the mission of empowering survivors to heal through the practice of yoga.
-Her organization offers group and private trauma-informed yoga classes for survivors, trauma-informed yoga training’s, consultation for colleges and agencies interested in implementing yoga therapy programs, survivor yoga retreats, and mentoring for yoga instructors.
+She is the Founder and Director of Transcending Sexual Trauma through Yoga, an organization with the mission of empowering survivors to heal through the practice of yoga.
+Her organization offers trauma-informed yoga classes for survivors, trauma-informed yoga in-person and online trainings for healing professionals, consultation for colleges and agencies interested in integrating this modality into the scope of their work, speaking engagements, and mentoring for yoga instructors.

-Zabie consistently advocates for the rights of survivors and works tirelessly to help these individuals find healing.
+Zabie consistently advocates for the rights of survivors and works tirelessly to help them find healing.
 She is widely recognized for her hard work and dedication to her field.
-She has created a model therapeutic yoga program and curriculum which is now being implemented at Stanford University, UCLA, UC Irvine, University of Southern California (USC), Long Beach State, East Los Angeles Women’s Center, Center for Pacific Asian Families, and Community Service Programs (CSP) Rape Crisis Center.
-She was recently awarded the Victim Service Award in Orange County for the impact of her yoga program on survivors in the sexual assault and human trafficking unit.
-Her work has been highlighted in the Huffington Post, OC Register, Pinterest, Elephant Journal, Breathe OC, UC Irvine Magazine, and in a variety of online publications.
+Zabie has trained thousands of yoga instructors and mental health professionals and she has created a model trauma-informed yoga program and curriculum for survivors which is now being implemented at Yale, Stanford University, Johns Hopkins University, University of Notre Dame, Occidental College, UCLA, UC Irvine, UC Santa Barbara, UC Berkeley, UC Davis, UC Riverside, UC San Francisco, University of San Francisco, University of Southern California (USC), California State University, Long Beach, California State University, Fullerton, Cal Poly Pomona, East Los Angeles Women’s Center, Center for Pacific Asian Families, and Community Service Programs (CSP) Rape Crisis Center.
+She has received countless awards in victim services was recently awarded the Victim Service Award in Orange County for the impact of her yoga program on survivors in the sexual assault and human trafficking unit and the Voice of Courage from Exhale to Inhale.
+Her work has been highlighted on CNN, NBC News, the Huffington Post, Elephant Journal, KTLA 5 and in a variety of online publications.
+She was recently chosen as a lululemon ambassador and they have developed a supportive partnership to provide intentional support for BIPOC survivors of sexual trauma.